bcgov/ppr-deprecated/ppr-api/README.md

 ## Developer Setup

-1. Copy the dotenv [environment file](../docs/.env) to somewhere above the source code.
+1. Copy the [dotenv template file](../docs/dotenv_template) to somewhere above the source code and rename to `.env`.
 1. `$ pip install -r requirements/dev.txt`
 1. `$ (cd src && uvicorn main:app --reload)`
 1. View the [OpenAPI Docs](http://127.0.0.1:8000/docs).

 ### Local Dependencies

 The api requires a **PostgreSQL** database which can be launched locally with docker compose.
 You must specify a password for the database using the `DB_PASSWORD` environment variable.
 This is required by both docker compose PPR API.

 Docker compose will also bring up an instance of Jaeger.